SOMETIMES, IT’S THE LITTLEST things that seem to stick with me.

 The Times obituary noted: “The former astronaut and Navy captain, who had survived more than 1,100 hours of often perilous space exploration, was 69.”

 He is buried at Arlington National Cemetery.

-One last request: Willie Nelson and Amazing Grace
+A last request: Willie Nelson singing Amazing Grace

 Pete Conrad certainly had The Right Stuff, but I was struck by the fact that he had only had one real request if they ever had a memorial service for him: